 So If you’re looking for a simple and inexpensive way to organize your blankets then you’re in the right place.
-In this post, I’m going to show you how simple it is to build a DIY blanket ladder which cost under $5.
+In this post, I’m going to show you how simple it is to build a DIY blanket ladder that costs under $5.
 This is a perfect beginner project.
 You don’t need power tools just a hand saw and a few other tools to complete this project.

 Adding some rustic decor with a blanket ladder